 (Academic) Living Learning Communities (LLC):

-Business Learning Community (Rider Hall): The Princeton Review has recognized the College of Business Administration as a "Best Business School" for six consecutive years.
+Business Learning Community (Rider Hall): The Princeton Review has recognized the College of Business Administration as a "Best Business School" for eight consecutive years.
 Students living in this learning community can expect to find a focus on skill development in the areas of management, business administration and entrepreneurship in an environment that focuses on exploring various majors, careers, and opportunities in the business world.

 Elementary / Early Childhood Education Learning Community (Lawther Hall): UNI's College of Education (COE) is known for having some of the most innovative teacher education programs in the country.
 Students in this learning community can expect to see a focus on educational topics related to elementary and early childhood education.

 Music Learning Community (Noehren Hall): The music learning community’s philosophy is to promote an understanding of music as a universal language.
 The community will support students in their development of an appreciation of music in a culturally diverse world.
 Students living in this community will participate in activities to prepare them for productive lives as teachers, performers, composers, scholars, and citizens.

 Honors Learning Community (Campbell Hall): The honors learning community strives to provide outstanding educational, social, and leadership opportunities outside of the classroom.
 Acceptance into the honors college is required.